SteveKChiu/lua-intf/README.md

 + constructor - bind to class constructor
 + factory function - bind to global or static function that return the newly created object
++ constant - bind to constant value, constant is static
 + static variable - bind to global or static variable, the valued pushed to lua is by-value, can be read-only
 + static variable reference - bind to global or static variable, the valued pushed to lua is by-reference, can be read-only
 + static property - bind to global or static getter and setter functions, can be read-only